What Will Be The Digital Marketing Trends of 2017?

-4. Dedicated apps will find their way
+4. Digital marketing trends of 2017: dedicated apps will find their way

 An app offers all the features of a mobile-optimized website but in a more intuitive, convenient, and accessible way.
 Aggarwa says that Google has offered app indexing, which will certainly bring in advantages to having a dedicated app in the future.
 He claims that we are still years away from apps completely replacing websites, but that business owners are realizing their potential, and that 2017 will be a pivotal year in mobile app development.

-5. Social conversion is coming
+5. Digital marketing trends of 2017: social conversion is coming

 In 2017, the online communities will not be bound to company-consumer conversations or attracting new prospects only, Aggarwa claims.
 Instead, they will provide opportunities to improve conversion rates.
 Social media will work as new conversion channels and offer tools to convert prospects directly into buyers.